FATS2002/FATS2002/README.md

 - ⚡ Fun fact **I have solid basic fundamentals in programming-Adapatability.Fullstack application developer and AI Engineer.Experienced in c#,java,kotlin,and working on Linux as my operating system.I automate complex tasks for you.**
 - oops- Java,c#
 - scripting - python, perl
-- I am too active on Teams, Slack, zohomail and outlook⚡.
+- I am very active on Teams, Slack, zohomail and outlook⚡.

 ### Blogs posts